slimem/lmqtt_cpp/README.md

 ## Progress
 The server now parses CONNECT packets.
 In the near future, the server will be able to accept a connection and send pack an ACK packet.
 The server will only accept packets with a payload size no more than 1 MB.

+The files in this repository do not compile into a fully working server.
+As soon as I get a simple server running (that does a CONNECT/CONNACK transaction), I will push all required files to this repo.